elementary-Inc/blog/_posts/2020-11-05-dark-style-progress.md

 ## System Settings & Onboarding

 The last time we blogged about the dark style preference, we had a very minimal prototype that offered a simple toggle and an explanation that this setting would only affect the panel and "system components".
-Originally the plan was to only support the dark style the desktop shell in elementary OS 6 and not to support changing it for apps at all.
+Originally the plan was to only support the dark style in the desktop shell in elementary OS 6 and not to support changing it for apps at all.
 This would only include the panel, the dock, notifications, the authentication agent, and the keyboard shortcut overlay.

 <figure class="half" markdown="1">
   <img alt="Prototype “Prefer dark style” toggle" src="/images/the-need-for-a-freedesktop-dark-style-preference/switchboard@2x.png" width="800" height="595" />